 Recognizing Key Warning Signs

 Certain experiences signal the need for professional evaluation.
-Persistent sadness lasting more than two weeks, overwhelming anxiety that interferes with daily activities, sudden personality changes, and difficulty concentrating all warrant professional attention.
+Persistent sadness lasting more than two weeks, overwhelming anxiety that interferes with daily activities, sudden personality changes, troublesome substance use, and difficulty concentrating all warrant professional attention.
 Some individuals seek assessments after major life events: job loss, divorce, or the death of a loved one.
 Others notice patterns of behavior affecting relationships or work performance.
 A new year often brings feelings of anxiousness that underscore the importance of paying attention to mental health and taking practical steps toward support.

 Types of Professionals Who Conduct Assessments

 Several types of mental health professionals perform evaluations.
 Psychiatrists hold medical degrees and can prescribe medications.
 Psychologists typically have doctoral degrees and specialize in testing and therapy.
 Licensed clinical social workers and licensed professional counselors also conduct assessments within their scope of practice.
 For initial concerns, Doctronic.ai provides AI-powered consultations that help patients understand their symptoms before scheduling formal evaluations.
+Your insurance may determine with whom or where you get a mental health Assessment.
+You can always start with your primary care provider.

 What Happens During a Mental Health Assessment